Association of Colleges: Subsidiaries

 AoC Services provide additional support to colleges in areas which may not be covered in AoC's member services.
 These range from recruitment of permanent and interim staff, training, conferences and events, sponsorship and consultancy.
 All profits that AoC Create makes are reinvested into the FE sector through the AoC.

 AoC Jobs is their specialist job board for further education, promoting jobs available in colleges.
 These range from teaching, lecturing and tutoring jobs to more general business support roles and senior management positions.

 AoC Sport is the lead membership organisation for college sport and physical activity.
 AoC Sport encourages and supports every student to participate in sport and physical activity as an integrated part of their college experience.

 AoC Charitable Trust aims to support post-16 education.
 The Trust administers two UK-wide annual awards schemes.
 Supported by education and industry sponsorship, the Beacon Awards recognise outstanding college provision in subjects ranging from widening participation to sport.
 The Gold Awards acknowledge college alumni who have made a major contribution to their field.

+Love Our Colleges

+Love Our Colleges is an annual week-long event supported by the AoC, which describes it as "a chance to celebrate and shout about all the brilliant things that colleges do, day in and day out to build communities, boost businesses, and support individuals.
+It is also our opportunity to call on government for better investment in colleges, and fair pay for college staff."
+Individual colleges organise their own events, such as a skills roundtable held at Keighley College in 2023 and attended by the Skills Minister.